 We considered the nature of the Group's industry and its control environment, and reviewed the Group's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
-We also enquired of management, internal audit, about their own identification and assessment of the risks of irregularities.
+We also enquired of management, internal audit, and the directors about their own identification and assessment of the risks of irregularities, including those that are specific to the group's business sector.

-We obtained an understanding of the legal and regulatory framework that the Group operates in, and identified the key laws and regulations that:
+We obtained an understanding of the legal and regulatory frameworks that the Group operates in, and identified the key laws and regulations that:

 - had a direct effect on the determination of material amounts and disclosures in the financial statements.
 These included UK Companies Act, pensions legislation, tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the Group's ability to operate or to avoid a material penalty.
-These included Prudential Regulation Authority ('PRA') Rulebook and Financial Conduct Authority ('FCA') Handbook.
+These included Prudential Regulation Authority ("PRA") Rulebook and Financial Conduct Authority ("FCA") Handbook.

-We discussed among the audit engagement team including relevant internal specialists such as tax, valuations, IT, credit, real estate, financial instruments, and analytics and modelling specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.
+We discussed among the audit engagement team including relevant internal specialists such as tax, valuations, IT, treasury, credit, real estate, financial instruments, and analytics and modelling specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.